teambit/docs/docs/conf-analytics.md

 ### Masking Sensitive Information

-Error messages and commands may contain private information such as the name of a component, remote Collection and occasionally names of files in a project.
+Error messages and commands may contain private information such as the name of a component, remote scope and occasionally names of files in a project.
 We consider it as private data, and thus will not send it to the analytics platform.
 Bit masks all private data in a command or an error message prior to sending it, so only actual usage data is sent.

 > If you want to unmask information, as this would help to better triage issues, you can do it by simply changing the default value of the `anonymous_reporting` configuration to `false`:
 >